 - 1. This instruction is supported by Joe Dickerson & Assocs., LLC v.
 Dittmar, 34 P.3d 995 (Colo.
 2001); RESTATEMENT (SECOND) OF TORTS § 652C. - 2.
-In Joe Dickerson & Assocs., LLC v.
-Dittmar, 34 P.3d 995 (Colo.
-2001), the Colorado Supreme Court adopted the cause of action of appropriation of name, likeness, or identity, but limited the tort as so recognized to recovery of "personal damages," including mental anguish and injured feelings.
+In Dittmar, 34 P.3d at 1002, the Colorado Supreme Court adopted the cause of action of appropriation of name, likeness, or identity, but limited recovery to "personal damages," including mental anguish and injured feelings.
 The court did not reach the question whether Colorado would permit recovery for commercial damages related to one's identity or persona, and, if permitted, whether the plaintiff must prove the value of his or her identity to recover such damages.
 The court did not specify what damages and losses would be included within the term "personal damages," but apparently intended those damages to include emotional injury, harm to reputation and related financial losses, but not damages based upon the commercial value of one's persona.
 In other jurisdictions, courts have recognized a "right of publicity" against one who appropriates, without consent, the plaintiff's name, likeness or identity, under which commercial damages are recoverable if the plaintiff proves value in his or her identity.
 See RESTATEMENT (THIRD) OF UNFAIR COMPETITION § 46 (1995). - 3.
-In Dittmar, 34 P.3d 995, the court also recognized that use of the plaintiff's name, likeness or identity is privileged under the First Amendment and not actionable when it is made in a context that is relevant to a subject that is "newsworthy" or of "legitimate public concern"; such use is to be distinguished from a use that is "predominantly commercial," which is not so protected.
-Id. at 1003.
-The court indicated that the public interest privilege is a broad one that bars the claim unless the use is "mainly for purposes of trade, without a redeeming public interest, news, or historical value," id.
+Use of a plaintiff's name, likeness, or identity is privileged under the First Amendment and not actionable when it is "made in the context of, and reasonably relates to, a publication concerning a matter that is newsworthy or of legitimate public concern."
+Dittmar, 34 P.3d at 1003.
+If the character of the publication is "primarily commercial," the privilege will not apply.
+Id.
+"Commercial speech is speech that proposes a commercial transaction."
+Id. at 1004.
 Social or political commentaries, lifestyle features, artistic and entertainment works, including parody and satire, may also be protected as long as they are not predominantly commercial.
-R. SACK, LIBEL, SLANDER, AND RELATED PROBLEMS § 12:5 (4th ed.
-2014).
-It is not sufficient for the plaintiff to show that defendant's use of his or her name, likeness or identity was in connection with a profitmaking enterprise, such as a newspaper, magazine, or television station.
+See 1 ROBERT D. SACK, SACK ON DEFAMATION: LIBEL, SLANDER, AND RELATED PROBLEMS § 12:5 (5th ed.
+2019).
+Speech is not commercial simply because it is published by a profitmaking enterprise, such as a newspaper, magazine, or television station.
 Dittmar, 34 P.3d at 1004.

 - 4. The determination of whether the public interest privilege applies is a question of law for the court.
 Dittmar, 34 P.3d at 1003.
 In making that determination, the court is to consider the content of the speech at issue and not the motivation of the speaker, even if that motive is primarily to promote the defendant's products or services.
 Id. - 5.
 Under the common law of defamation, one who is not an originator of a communication, but is merely its conduit or distributor, cannot be held liable unless the actor knew or should have known of the defamatory nature of the publication.
-See RESTATEMENT §§ 577, 581.
+See RESTATEMENT (SECOND) OF TORTS §§ 577, 581.
 The "distributor" doctrine has also been applied in privacy tort cases that do not involve the element of falsity, and it requires that the communicator have knowledge of the actionable character of the communication.
-MCCARTHY § 3.7[D].
+RIGHTS OF PUBLICITY AND PRIVACY, supra, § 3:17.
 The "distributor" doctrine has been applied generally to bookstores, magazine stands, libraries, and others.
 It has been applied also to newspapers when they publish advertisements submitted by others.
 See Instruction 22:24.

-28:5 INVASION OF PRIVACY BY PUBLIC DISCLOSURE OF PRIVATE FACTS- ELEMENTS OF LIABILITY
+28:5 INVASION OF PRIVACY BY PUBLIC DISCLOSURE OF PRIVATE FACTS-ELEMENTS OF LIABILITY

-For the plaintiff, (name), to recover from the defendant, (name), on (his) (her) claim for invasion of privacy by public disclosure of private facts, you must find all of the following have been proved by a preponderance of the evidence:
+For the plaintiff, (name), to recover from the defendant, (name), on (insert applicable pronoun) claim for invasion of privacy by public disclosure of private facts, you must find all of the following have been proved by a preponderance of the evidence: